plone/training/docs/mastering-plone/volto_testing.md

     make acceptance-frontend-dev-start
     ```

-1. In the third session, start the Cypress tests runner.
+1. In the third session, start the Cypress test runner.

     ```shell
     make acceptance-test
     ```

-1. In the Cypress pop-up test style, choose `E2E Testing`, since Volto's tests are end-to-end tests.
+1. In the Cypress window, choose `E2E Testing`, since Volto's tests are end-to-end tests.

 1. In the next section, select the browser you want Cypress to run in.
-    Although the core tests use `headless Electron` by default, you can choose your preferred browser for the tests development.
+    Although the core tests use Electron by default, you can choose your preferred browser for the tests development.

 1. In the main Cypress runner section, you will see all test specs.

-1. To run a test, interact with the file based tree that displays all possible tests to run, and click on the test spec you want to run.
+1. To run a test, click on the test spec you want to run.

-Have a look in the code of `volto-ploneconf` to see that the continuous integration includes these cypress tests: `.github/workflows/acceptance.yml`.
-Commits to pull requests trigger a run of the tests.

 ```{seealso}
 Helper functions for an auto login, creating content, etc. from [Volto](https://github.com/plone/volto/tree/main/packages/volto/cypress/support).